drmacm/pdfiller/README.md

 - fronend website with a HTML form whose fields correspond to the PDF form
 - backend service that accepts the data, fills the PDF form and offers it for download

-Basically, improving presentaiton of a single PDF form requires a whole client-server solution, together with deployment and hosting.
+Basically, improving a presentation of a single PDF form requires a whole client-server solution, together with deployment and hosting.

 #### Solution description